 - D means that the document is quoted by the request itself.
 This classification can be combined with another classification (for example "DX");

 - P means that the document is an intermediate document: it would be relevant if the priority was not valid.
-This classification may be combined with another classification (eg "PY");
+This classification can be combined with another classification (for example "PY");

 - E means that the document has a filing date earlier than the date of the application examined, but published afterwards (it may be L611-11 CPI paragraph 3 if it is a request FR, EP / FR or PCT / FR);